alexandraglam/Resources-For-New-Developers/README.md

 # Resources For New Developers
-> (NOT FINISHED YET) A curated list for new developers and web designers.
+> A curated list for new developers and web designers.
+> If you'd like to contribute, go for it!

 ## Content: